carbon-language/carbon-lang/docs/project/goals.md

 #### Performance-critical software

-All software consumes resources (time, memory, compute, power, binary size, etc.), and in many cases raw resource usage is not the biggest concern.
+All software consumes resources: time, memory, compute, power, binary size, and so on.
+In many cases, raw resource usage is not the biggest concern.
 Instead, algorithmic efficiency or business logic dominates these concerns.
 However, there exists software where the rate of resource consumption—its performance—is critical to its successful operation.
 Another way to think about when